hoffmangroup/segway/doc/segway.rst

 the underlying error was.
 Also ``log/jobs.tab`` lists all the jobs and whether they reported an error in the form of nonzero exit status.

-Are you failing in the bundle jobs?
+Are your bundle jobs failing?
 This might be because an accumulator file (written by individual job) is corrupted or truncated.
 This can happen when you run out of disk space.

+If it is not immediately apparent why a job is failing, it is probably useful to look in ``log/run.sh`` to find the command line that Segway uses to call GMTK.
+Try running that to see if it gives you any clues.
+You may want to switch the GMTK option -verbosity 0 to -verbosity 30 to get more information.

 Names used by Segway
 ====================